Home > Digital technologies > AI and big data > Web scraping: how to automatically retrieve data from the web

 For non-developers

-While developers always have the advantage of creating the most efficient web scraping tools best suited to the needs of their users, they no longer have a monopoly on it.
-So, non-IT professionals, whether they work in marketing, finance or HR, are increasingly using web scraping, but without coding.
-To do this, they use no-code tools that have appeared in recent years.
-Here are a few.
+While developers still have the advantage of creating the most effective web scraping tools that are best suited to the needs of their users, they no longer have a monopoly.
+As a result, non-IT professionals, whether in marketing, finance or HR, are increasingly using web scraping, but without coding.
+To do this, they use no-code tools that have emerged in recent years.
+Here are a few of them.

 Browser extensions

-This is the simplest method to approach web scraping without coding: install an extension in your web browser.
-Free and easy to use, these plug-ins all work in the same way: once on the target site, you select the elements you wish to retrieve (text, images, URLs, etc.), the frequency (once per hour, per week). day or week, e.g.) and the extension takes care of the rest.
-Among the best known are Web Scraper, Simplescraper, Scraper, Agenty or Instant Data Scraper.
+This is the easiest way to get started with web scraping without coding: install an extension in your web browser.
+Free and easy to use, these plug-ins all work in the same way: once on the target site, you select the elements you want to retrieve (text, images, URL, etc.), the frequency (once an hour, once a day or once a week, for example) and the extension takes care of the rest.
+Some of the best-known are Web Scraper, Simplescraper, Scraper, Agenty or Instant Data Scraper.

 The Web Scraper extension for Chrome and Firefox

-The Web Scraper extension allows you to choose the elements to recover (product name, price, image, etc.) by a simple selection with the mouse.
+The Web Scraper extension lets you choose the elements to be retrieved (product name, price, image, etc.) simply by selecting them with the mouse.

 Web scraping platforms

-Another solution that does not require programming knowledge: go through one of the many platforms that offer web scraping services such as Octoparse, Bright Data, Parsehub or PhantomBuster.
-These tools allow – upon subscription – to collect data from the web, but also from social platforms such as Facebook, Instagram, Twitter, YouTube, etc. You will be able to retrieve information on hashtags, mentions, comments and likes.
-This data can be used to analyze trends and performance of marketing campaigns.
+Another solution that doesn't require programming skills is to use one of the many platforms offering web scraping services, such as Octoparse, Bright Data, Parsehub or PhantomBuster.
+These tools allow you - by subscription - to collect data from the web, as well as from social platforms such as Facebook, Instagram, Twitter, YouTube, etc. You can retrieve information on hashtags, mentions, comments and likes.
+This data can be used to analyse trends and the performance of marketing campaigns.

 Scraping a fashion site with PArseHub